 In 2010 she decided to embrace her passion for horses and became a groom and rider for a private dressage yard in Cheshire, where she cared for and rode a variety of horses ranging from novice to advanced level.
 Whilst there, Faye’s interest in breeding prompted her to gain her AI Technician qualification and complete the Foaling The Mare course at Twemlows Stud Farm.

-Faye became a member of the Stallion AI team in May 2012 and takes care of the invoicing and endeavours to answer any queries you may have.
+Faye became a member of the Stallion AI team in May 2012 and takes care of the centres office and endeavours to answer any queries you may have.
 In her spare time she rides and competes her dressage horse, Viva Verdi at Advanced Medium and is aiming for top hat and tails, hopefully in the not so distant future!